Theoretical constraints on tidal triggering of slow earthquakes: Discussion

 In addition, to account for variable normal stress, we additionally consider the formulation of \textcite{linker1992effects}, in which normal stress variations are coupled to the RSF evolution law.
 In this formulation, the modified state evolution law is $\dot{\theta}_L = \dot{\theta} - {\alpha\theta}\dot{\sigma}/{b\sigma}$, where $\alpha$ characterizes the sensitivity of the state variable to changes in normal stress.
-The detailed nondimensional derivation is presented in \ref{sec:linkerdieterichnondim}.
+The detailed nondimensional derivation is presented in Appendix~\ref{sec:linkerdieterichnondim}.
 After nondimensionalization, the parameter $\alpha$ enters the definition of the normalized perturbation amplitude, $P_{\sigma} = (\Delta \tau - (f_*^{ss}-\alpha)\,\Delta \sigma)/(a \sigma_0)$.
-One extra nondimensional parameter, $\mathcal{L} = \alpha \epsilon / b$, appears in the evolution law, while all other nondimensional parameters remain unchanged.
-In the simulations presented above, we set $\alpha=0$, such that $\mathcal{L}=0 \ll 1$, and the inclusion of this effect does not qualitatively alter our results.
-For practical values of $\alpha$ such that $\mathcal{L}\sim\mathcal{O}(1)$, the influence of this parameter on the phase diagrams has yet to be quantified, but a systematic exploration of this regime is beyond the scope of the present study.
+One extra nondimensional parameter, $\mathcal{L} = \alpha \Delta \sigma / b \sigma_0$, appears in the evolution law, while all other nondimensional parameters remain unchanged. $\mathcal{L}$ represents the variation of the state variable resulting from an transient, small perturbation in normal stress (Eq.~\eqref{eq:theta_step}).
+In the numerical simulations presented above, we set $\alpha=0$, such that $\mathcal{L}=0$, and the generalized formulation reduces to the case adopted in the Section~\ref{sec:harmonic pertubations}.
+For laboratory values of $\alpha < f_0$, the parameter $\mathcal{L}$ has range $0 < \mathcal{L}< (a/b) P_\sigma$, and we expect that the phase diagram $(P_T, P_\sigma)$ will remain the same for $\mathcal{L} \ll P_\sigma$.
+However, for fixed modified $P_{\sigma}$, increasing $\mathcal{L}$ will lead to more unstable behavior, and slow to fast boundary in phase diagram will move towards left side~(Fig.~\ref{fig:phase_dagram_sbmodel}(a)) .
+A detailed exploration of the extended $(P_T,P_\sigma,\mathcal{L})$ parameter space is left for future work.